conqrete/conqrete/README.md

 ## Usage notes

-- You must use `tuist scaffold conqrete ...` and not `tuist init -t conqrete` as `init` command currently has a few limitations:
+- You must use `tuist scaffold conqrete-...` and not `tuist init -t conqrete-...` as `init` command currently has a few limitations:
   - it does not accept parameters
   - it could only be used within empty directory

 ## Parameters list

-This template supports following parameters
+Both templates supports following list of parameters:

 <table>
     <tr>